timwuthenow/ibamoe-enablement/docs/guided_exercises/bam_kafka/03_emitting-events.md

 	$ cd ~/enablement/amq-examples/strimzi-all-in-one/
 	```

-2. Start the Kafka command line tool that allows us to consume events that happen in a topic, and therefore, will allow us to know if RHPAM published the events when the process ended.
+2. Start the Kafka command line tool that allows us to consume events that happen in a topic, and therefore, will allow us to know if {{ product.short }} published the events when the process ended.
 The tool is `kafka-console-consumer.sh`.
 Let's check if the process emitted events on the topic `requests-approved`.

 	```
 	$ docker-compose exec kafka bin/kafka-console-consumer.sh --topic requests-approved --from-beginning --bootstrap-server localhost:9092